johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 [^cf19]: Matthew 16:3; see also 1 Chronicles 12:32

-[^cf20]: ⌘ We may think of culture as including the *activities, institutions, knowledge, traditions, values and motivations and thought-processes* of a particular nation or people group.
+[^cf20]: ⌘ We may think of culture as including the *activities, institutions, knowledge, traditions, values, motivations and thought-processes* of a particular nation or people group.

 [^cf21]: Philippians 2:16

 [^cf22]: See Acts 13:1-4, for an example of the Messianic Community and the Holy Spirit acting in harmony together, in sending Paul and Barnabas on a missionary journey.

-[^cf23]: From NIV and CJB combined.
+[^cf23]: From AMP and CJB combined.

-[^cf24]: ⌘ In English, *hospital, health* and *healing* share the same root meaning, which is related to wholeness and well-being.

 [^cf25]: ⌘ The first five books of the Bible, accredited to Moses and forming the covenantal foundation of the nation of Israel.

-[^cf26]: Colossians 4:6
+[^cf26]: Colossians 4:6; Philippians 2:4

 [^cf27]: 1 Peter 2:12